evidence-dev/evidence/sites/docs/pages/deployment/hugging-face-spaces/index.md

     image: /img/deployment/deploy-hugging-face-spaces.png
 ---

 Hugging Face is an open-source platform for machine learning and artificial intelligence that provides tools and models for building, training, and deploying AI applications.
 [Hugging Face Spaces](https://huggingface.co/spaces) is a service that allows you to deploy machine learning models as web applications.
+Evidence can be deployed to Hugging Face Spaces by pushing your Evidence project to a GitHub repository and creating a custom workflow.

 ## Prerequisites